CIPHERTron/project-osha/README.md

 The application is up and running and we were able to bring out the thought from the prototype into the webpage.

 ## What we learned
-We learned to use firebase authentication and storage, building AR models using echoAR and machine learning.
+We learned to use Firebase Authentication, Cloud Firestore, Firebse Cloud Storage, building AR models using echoAR and machine learning.

 ## What's next for Project OSHA
 Implementing more features in the working prototype and admin panel.
 We would also wish to have a market survey to know what more features user would want to be incorporated in the webapp.